rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 22th Step
+The 23th Step
 -------------

-In this step some basic Bluetooth support is added to Circle and demonstrated in a simple Bluetooth Inquiry (device search) sample in *sample/22-btsimple*.
-You need an USB Bluetooth BR/EDR dongle to use this sample.
+In this step a driver for the SPI0 master is added to Circle and demonstrated in a simple test program in *sample/23-spisimple*.
+This program should be modified to be used with real SPI slaves.
 See the *README* file in this directory for details.

-Single-core Circle applications can be source-level debugged on the Raspberry Pi 2 using the GNU debugger (GDB) and rpi_stub now.
-See *doc/debug.txt* for details.
+There has been added a library and sample program for WS2801, WS2812 and WS2812B controlled LED stripes to the addon/ section too.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-21 the following features were introduced:
+In Step 1-22 the following features were introduced:

 * C++ build environment
 * Simple delay functionality